 Medication is not to be released to students to take home on the bus.
 The parent/guardian will be notified of any unused medication remaining at school and is responsible for retrieving this.
 Medication not picked up by the end of the school year may be discarded by mixing with glue (for pills) and kitty litter (for liquids) and placed in a trash receptacle or destroyed in accordance with current health care standards.
 Prescription medication not retrieved is to be counted, with a witness present, and discarded as above.
 Document this on the student’s MAR, including the witness’ signatures.

-911 and the student’s parent/guardian are to be called after the administration of any emergency medications (injectable epinephrine such as an EpiPen or Auvi-Q, Glucagone, DiaStat, Versed and Clonazapam for prolonged seizures).
+911 and the student’s parent/guardian are to be called after the administration of any emergency medications (injectable epinephrine device or Auvi-Q, Glucagone, DiaStat, Versed and Clonazapam for prolonged seizures).
 The student may be taken home, at the parent/guardian’s discretion, if they communicate this to EMS and arrive at school to accept responsibility for the student prior to EMS decision to transport to the hospital.

 STUDENTS CP09.2241 AP.1